Representing Construction Accident Victims

 In these particular cases, our team will begin to pursue any responsible parties that are not the owner.
 These other parties may include, but are not limited to, general contractors, property owners, manufacturers of equipment, construction managers, architects, engineers, and more.
 One example is, if you are on a scaffolding and wearing a safety harness, but you fall and the safety harness does not support your fall resulting in an injury, you can file a product liability lawsuit against the manufacturer of the safety harness.

 If you have been injured in as a result of a construction accident, here are a variety of things you can do to protect your legal rights; they are:

 - Report the injury to your employer and note the name and position of whom you informed

 - Get the names and contact information of witnesses

 - Try to preserve any evidence of your injury.
 You can do this by taking pictures of where you were injured or by holding onto the equipment you were using when you were injured.

 The number of construction sites in Miami continues to grow daily.
 Unfortunately, so does the number of construction workplace accidents.
 If you have been involved in a construction workplace accident that leaves you injured and unable to work, you may be entitled to compensation for damages case by the accident.The damages can include lost wages, pain and suffering, and medical expenses.

 The team of attorneys at The Miami Injury Lawyers are experienced and have tried a great number of workplace accident injuries.
-Contact us today to schedule a consultation to begin the process of determining the amount of compensation you are entitled to.
+Contact us today to schedule a consultation with a construction accident attorney to begin the process of determining the amount of compensation you are entitled to.